fwhuesken/customSP500/readme.txt

 - Assign weights (% and $)
 - Show minimum per month with current selection
 - change sp500.py so it accepts all csv (make sure to assign table name based on csv name)
-- display multi dropdown on index.html to
+- display multi dropdown on index.html to join tables
+- config: same file in two places

 **ETF**